UBC-Solar/sunlink/README.md

 4) Enabling continuous race-strategy simulation recalculations
 5) Post-mortem system analysis

 This repository contains all of the components for UBC Solar's telemetry system.
-It contains the implementation of the parser server, a client-side script that communicates with the server, and the Docker Compose file that brings up the entire system.

 ## Table of contents